 Rather than a percentage, SEER is a ratio that compares the unit’s cooling energy to its electrical input.
 SEER also takes temperature variation into account to give you a realistic picture of the unit’s efficiency over the course of a season — hence “seasonal” efficiency rating.
 New units start at a minimum SEER of 14, and can reach 26 for a high-efficiency unit.

 If you’re considering purchasing a new cooling unit, check the unit for a high SEER that will save on energy costs.
-At One Source Heating and Cooling, we offer high-efficiency Bryant air conditioners and heat pumps that will save on energy and keep your home cool.
+At One Source Heating, Cooling & Electrical, we offer high-efficiency Bryant air conditioners and heat pumps that will save on energy and keep your home cool.

 What is HSPF?

 A heat pump has two efficiency ratings: SEER and HSPF.
 The SEER shows the unit’s cooling efficiency while the heating season performance factor (HSPF) shows its heating efficiency.
 HSPF is calculated the same way as SEER but instead of cooling power, it’s a ratio of heating power to electrical input.
 The efficiency of the unit during temperature variations is taken into account, which makes it a “seasonal” performance factor.
 The minimum HSPF of a modern unit is 8.2, with high-efficiency units reaching capable of reaching 10.2.

 When choosing a new heat pump, pay attention to both the SEER and the HSPF – choosing a unit with higher ratings means bigger energy savings when you’re heating or cooling your home.